Former Bacevich Fellow, Asia-Pacific Security Program

-Harry Krejsa is a Research Associate at the Center for a New American Security (CNAS), working in the Asia-Pacific Security Program.
+Harry Krejsa was a former Bacevich Fellow at the Center for a New American Security (CNAS), working in the Asia-Pacific Security Program.
 His research areas included Chinese economic and geopolitical strategy, Asian security integration, cybersecurity, and the intersection of foreign and domestic policy in the United States.

-Prior to joining CNAS, Mr. Krejsa worked as a Policy Analyst for the Congressional Joint Economic Committee.
+Prior to joining CNAS, Mr. Krejsa worked as a professional staff member for the Congressional Joint Economic Committee.
 He also served as a Researcher with the Center for the Study of Chinese Military Affairs at National Defense University, where he published a report on Chinese investment in the United States and its security implications.
 Mr. Krejsa has led a field analysis on political transition in Myanmar, piloted anti-terror training programs in South Asia, and served as a Fulbright Fellow in Taiwan.

-Mr. Krejsa’s policy writings have appeared in Foreign Affairs, Politico, The Hill, War on the Rocks, The National Interest, The Diplomat, and PacNet, his analysis has been featured in Politico, Bloomberg Radio, and Japan Times, and he has given televised Chinese-language commentary to Voice of America.
+Mr. Krejsa’s policy writings have appeared in Foreign Affairs, Politico, The Hill, War on the Rocks, The National Interest, and a number of regional American newspapers.
+His analysis has been featured in outlets like CBS News, Bloomberg, and Vice News, and he has given televised Chinese-language commentary to Voice of America.

 Mr. Krejsa holds a master’s degree in International Relations from the Woodrow Wilson School at Princeton University.
 He graduated from Grinnell College with a B.A. in Political Science and East Asian Studies, for which he also studied at Nanjing University in China.